 A Road Trip from Ahmedabad

-Right through my school days, mention of Surya Mandir or Sun Temple always conjured up images of Konark Temple in Odisha.
-I now think it was because Konark Temple was big and spread over a large area and the temple itself shaped like a chariot, which in itself is unique.
+Right through my school days, the mere mention of Surya Mandir or Sun Temple always conjured up images of Konark Temple in Odisha.
+I now think it was because Konark Temple is big and spread over a large area and the temple itself shaped like a chariot, which in itself is unique.
 It was only later in life I came to know about Modhera Surya Mandir, a Sun Temple in Gujarat and a few others.
-After seeing Modhera Temple’s images, we made a spontaneous decision to drive to this place whenever we went to Ahmedabad.
+After seeing Modhera Temple’s images on the internet, we made a mental note to drive to this place whenever we went to Ahmedabad.

-True to that promise we made to ourselves, when we got an opportunity to visit Ahmedabad, some years back during the kite festival, we included a road trip to explore Modhera Sun Temple amongst other places.
+True to that promise we made to ourselves, when we got an opportunity to visit Ahmedabad, during the kite festival, we included a road trip to explore Modhera Sun Temple amongst other places.

 Modhera Surya Mandir is located on the banks of the Pushpavati river in Mehsana district of Gujarat at a distance of about 100 KM from Ahmedabad.